mynkv/Samsung-PD-/README.md

 <summary>Day 3 - Processing Clock and Input Constraints from CSV and dumping SDC</summary>

 The task for Day 3 primarily involves analyzing clock and input constraints within a CSV file and generating SDC commands in a .sdc file containing the processed data.
-This process incorporates various matrix search algorithms, including one specifically designed to differentiate between inputs classified as buses and individual bits.
+This process incorporates various matrix search algorithms, including one specifically designed to differentiate between inputs classified as buses and individual bits.<br><br>

-**Processing of the constraints .csv file for CLOCKS and dumping SDC commands to .sdc**:
+**Processing of the constraints .csv file for CLOCKS and dumping SDC commands to .sdc**:<br>

 The processing of the CSV file containing CLOCK data has been completed successfully.
 Clock-based SDC commands, featuring unique clock names achieved by appending "_synui" to the SDC create_clock command, have been written to the .sdc file.
-Provided below are terminal screenshots displaying numerous "puts" statements showcasing variables, user debug information, and the output.sdc file, along with the basic code for this process:
+Provided below are terminal screenshots displaying numerous "puts" statements showcasing variables, user debug information, and the output.sdc file, along with the basic code for this process:<br><br>

-* Code: synui.tcl
+* Code: synui.tcl<br>

 ```ruby
 # Conversion of constraints csv file to SDC